haneulcity/haneulcity/README.md

 1. Same as Android
 2. Extract with Bandizip or Windows Default Zip Extractor.
   * Please check "Create New Folder" Option is enabled.
+  * PLEASE DO NOT USE ALZIP TO EXTRACT THIS FILE.
+ALZIP IS THE WORST CHOICE TO EXTRACT SOMETHING.
   * Before Extracting, Check "Show Hidden Files" option is enabled at Windows Explorer Settings.
   * Run Extractor as Admin Permission is recommended.
 Because Extracting folder is in your AppData folder.
-  * Extracting folder is (Windows Installed Drive)/Users/(Your Username)/Appdata/Local/Packages/(Find minecraft UWP spell contained folder.)/games/com.mojang/minecraftWorlds
+  * Extracting folder is (Windows Installed Drive)/Users/(Your Username)/Appdata/Local/Packages/Microsoft.MinecraftUWP_8wekyb3d8bbwe/LocalState/games/com.mojang/minecraftWorlds
 3. Same as Android.

 ## Other Details